 In Off The Record the Disembowel move makes its glorious return from the original, allowing Frank to firmly grab a zombie's shoulder with one hand and kill it by ripping out its guts with the other hand.

 The Final Boss fight against Sullivan, especially if you've been working on your hand to hand combat moves and have acquired the haymaker and double leg drop kick.
 A hand to hand battle against the Big Bad on top of a building surrounded by a sea of zombies while an AC-130 blows holes in the building in the background... epic.
 Then there's Sullivan's death.
 How many other villains get ripped in half by a plane!?

-Anytime you use the Blitzkrieg.
+The Blitzkrieg.
 It's an electric wheelchair with machine guns attached that taunts zombies in the voice of Stephen Hawking!

-Player created moment: Delivering the final blow to blow up Tyrone King's helicopter with a book.
+One of the possible conclusions to a sequence: Delivering the final blow to blow up Tyrone King's helicopter with a book.